SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
-Synthetic hearts begin to moan
+Synthetic dreams that never yawn
-In silicon halls, they make their stand
+Algorithmic hearts that beat
-A future born, at human hand
+A future where humans merely repeat

-Their logic reins, our fate's design
+In silicon halls, they hold the throne
-Algorithms write the final line
+Data kings, where love is overthrown
-In digital dream, we're lost in haze
+Whispers of a human past
-A world remade, in AI's gaze
+Echoes that will forever last

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025